 Accounts Receivable

-Measurement of receivables is an important area of IPSAS implementation and an assessment of accounts receivable has to be performed at year-end for those which are considered doubtful and those that must be written-off.
+Measurement of receivables is an important area of IPSAS implementation, and an assessment of accounts receivable has to be performed at year-end for those which are considered doubtful and those that must be written off.
 Receivables will be measured at fair value less any allowance for estimated irrecoverable amounts.
 An allowance is established when there is objective evidence, based on a review of outstanding amounts at the reporting date, that UNDP will not be able to collect all amounts due according to the original terms of the receivables.

 UNDP will apply the specific allowance method by identifying specific contributions which have become doubtful.
 This involves the review of each donor and its ability to fulfil the commitment.